basvandervlies/cf_surfsara_lib/README.md

 With this you can easily test and build masterfiles configuration.
 The steps to build your masterfiles:
  * Read the [CFEngine Build System blog](https://cfengine.com/blog/2021/cfengine-build-launched)

-I will publish the "module" to teh [CFEngine build catalogue](https://build.cfengine.com).
+I will publish the "module" to the [CFEngine build catalogue](https://build.cfengine.com).
 This are the installation
 instructions:
  * `mkdir scl_masterfiles`
  * `cfbs init`